 The first two U.S. Navy ships named Idaho were named in honor of the 43rd State of the Union; the third Idaho retained the name she carried at the time of her acquisition.

 (S.P.
 545: tonnage 24 (gross register) ; length 60'0" (overall); beam 12'6" ; draft 2'10" (mean); speed 9.5 knots (maximum); complement 10; armament 1 1-pounder, 1 machine gun)

-The third Idaho (S. P. 545), a motor boat, was built in 1907 by Stearns & McKay, Marblehead, Mass. ; acquired from her owner, W. W. Vensel of Pittsburgh, in June 1917 ; and commissioned at Cape May, N. J., 12 July 1917, Chief Quartermaster W. H. Naylor, USNRF, in command.
+Idaho, a single-screw, wooden-hulled motor boat built in 1907 at Marblehead, Mass., by Stearns & McKay; was acquired from her owner, W. W. Vensel of Pittsburgh, Pa., under a free lease and delivered on 12 July 1917.
+Idaho, given the identification number S.P.
+545, was commissioned at Cape May, N. J., on 12 July 1917, CQM William H. Naylor, USNRF, in command.

 Idaho was assigned to the Fourth Naval District for patrol and general duties, serving on harbor entrance patrol and submarine net patrol in the Cape May and Philadelphia areas.
 She was out of commission during the winter of 1917-18, and was returned to her owner 30 November 1918.

 Updated, Robert J. Cressman